turingschool/front-end-curriculum/projects/module-1/romcom-pair.md

 To begin, choose ONE PARTNER to do the following:

 1. Fork the boilerplate repository found [here](https://github.com/turingschool-examples/romcom/)
-2. Clone down your new, forked repo
+2. Clone down your new, forked repo.
+While cloning, name it what you want your project to be named, should not include “boilerplate”. `git clone <url> <newNameYouWantItToHave>`
 3. `cd` into the repository
 4. Open it in your text editor
 5. View the project in the browser by running `open index.html` in your terminal
-5. Add all project partners and your assigned instructor as collaborators on the repository
+6. Add all project partners and your assigned instructor as collaborators on the repository

 Then, as a team: